 ISO 45001:2018 is an international standard providing requirements for an occupational health and safety management system.
-Lexmark's ISO 45001:2018 management systems provide a framework for controlling occupational health and safety risks and improving health and safety performance.
+Lexmark implemented this system to provide a framework for controlling occupational health and safety risks and improving health and safety performance.
 Lexmark-owned and -leased research and development and manufacturing facilities are ISO 45001:2018 certified by an external third party, as is the Shenzhen Asian Customization Center facility.
-Certified facilities include those with higher risk activities, representing over 70 percent of Lexmark employees worldwide.
-Lexmark has not incurred any fines related to health and safety non-compliance in the last five years.
+Certified facilities include those with low to high risk activities, representing over 70% of Lexmark employees worldwide.
+In December of 2021, Lexmark's Boulder, Colorado facility was cited for violations by OSHA related to the anchoring of portable dock boards and machine guards, resulting in a civil penalty of \$18,000.
+Lexmark takes these occurrences very seriously.
+To ensure the continued safety of its workplace, the facility has taken this as an opportunity for continuous improvements - enhancing our processes and making a significant investment in these and similar areas throughout the facility.